cal-itp/data-infra/docs/contribute/content_types.md

 ### Internal References and Cross-References
 Referencing within the documentation can be accomplished quickly with `labels` and `markdown link syntax`.

+**Note**: be sure to make reference names unique.
+If a reference has the same name as a file name, for example, the build process will fail.

 Labels can be added before major elements of a page, such as titles or figures.
 To add a label, use the following pattern **before** the element you wish to label:

 ```md
 (my-label)=